Europe is a hive of strike action right now, with many employees unhappy that sky-high inflation has not been matched by higher wages.

 Read on to find out where and when are walkouts taking place.

 If your flight or train is cancelled or delayed, you will be entitled to a new ticket or compensation.
-Read our guide for full details.
+Read our guide for the full details.

-Strikes at 17 Spanish airports
+Spain: Strikes at 17 Spanish airports

 Some of Spain’s busiest airports are facing strikes by unionised workers at ground services and cargo handling company Swissport between now and Easter.

 From 27 February to 13 April, they have called for a series of 24-hour walkouts every Monday, Tuesday and Thursday.